astudentinearth/todo-server/README.md

 ### Database configuration
 When using Docker compose, the database will be set up automatically for you.
 You don't need to touch the SQL files.
 If you are using a different Postgres server, use `init.sql` to set up the tables and remove the `db` service if you want to.
+If you have a Redis instance somewhere else, pass the connection URL for it.